Logout

 • Stakeholders and communities have more needs than Walmart can meet alone, creating the need to focus on our core capabilities and collaborate to extend impact.

-• Successfully serving communities and recovering from disasters and disruptions are dependent on the engagement of associates, suppliers, and customers.
-Associates serve our customers, suppliers produce and distribute products, and customers contribute to relief efforts.
+• Successfully serving communities and recovering from disasters and disruptions are dependent on the engagement of associates, suppliers, and customers and members.
+Associates serve our customers, suppliers produce and distribute products, and customers and members contribute to relief efforts.

-• Disasters disproportionately impact marginalized communities and communities of color that tend to be both the most exposed to damages from an event and the least able to recover financially.
+• Disasters disproportionately impact underserved communities that tend to be both the most exposed to damages from an event and the least able to recover financially.

 #f2f2f2